shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 --> need for thread switch

-Multithreading in action
-1.  writing a word processor
-	1. TASK 1: wait for user to type something --> insertion in a data structures called document
-	2. TASK 2: at the same time, we need to render the document (break doc into lines, paragraphs, pages)
-	3. TASK 3: Spell check each word against a dictionary, and draw red line under mis-spelled word
-	4. TASK 4: Every few minutes, we save the document

-These tasks have some degree of concurrency.
-Note that most of these tasks have a large idle time between each instruction.

-In these periods of idle time, we can schedule some other thread.

-If we have 4 tasks that can be done concurrently, and highly interweaavlble (due to large idle time)...  should we use threads or processes?

 Threads
 - notion of *Explicit Sharing* - we don't want to pass that information around.
 Let the threads have a shared pointer within a singular address space.